 5. Josephine Baker (1906–1975)

-In addition, in the 1950s and ‘60s, Baker demonstrated her commitment to activism by refusing to perform for segregated audiences.
+Baker was also determined to contribute to the fight for racial equality.
+For example, she demonstrated her commitment to activism by refusing to perform for segregated audiences.

 6. Mildred Didrikson Zaharias (1911–1956)